First semester

 Objectives

-The aim of this course is to provide students with additional algebraic and analytical skills that will be useful for following courses in probability, statistics and optimization.
-At the end of the course, students should be able to use elementary techniques for reducing endomorphisms, as well as the basic properties of orthogonal projectors, which will be used in multivariate exploratory statistics.
-For the analysis part, students will be able to study simple cases of convergence of sequences or series of functions, essential for the integration and probability courses.
-Basic notions concerning the derivation of functions of several variables will also be covered, and will be fundamental for courses in numerical methods, inferential statistics and all second-year regression courses.
+This course aims to provide useful algebra and analysis supplements for following courses in probability, statistics and optimization.
+At the end of this course, students should know how to use elementary techniques for reducing endomorphisms as well as the basic properties of orthogonal projectors, which will be covered in multivariate exploratory statistics.
+For the analysis part, students will be able to study simple cases of convergence of sequences or series of functions, essential for courses in integration and probability.
+The basic concepts concerning the derivation of functions of several variables will also be covered and will be fundamental for courses in numerical methods, inferential statistics and all second-year regression courses.

 Course outline